MIDFIELDR/midfielddata/README.md

 )
 ```

-The installed size of ‘midfielddata’ is about 24 Mb, which has two
+The installed size of `midfielddata` is about 24 Mb, which has two
 consequences.
 First, the installation takes some time.
 Second, we host
 the package on the [MIDFIELD ‘drat’
 repository](https://github.com/MIDFIELDR/drat) instead of CRAN because